NDIS Appeals: External Review (updated 12 February 2024)

 How Special Voices can help you with external review

-Special Voices has experience and expertise in legally representing applicants in NDIS appeals at the AAT, and a track record in fighting hard for applicants to get a fair outcome while avoiding unnecessary delays.
+Special Voices has experience and expertise in legally representing applicants in NDIS appeals at the ART, and a track record in fighting hard for applicants to get a fair outcome while avoiding unnecessary delays.
 Contact us to enquire about our low-cost NDIS appeal legal representation services.